shyamsunder0717/soc-pii-challenge-shyam-sunder/README.md

 ##  Challenge Overview

-Flixkart’s recent security audit uncovered a key vulnerability: logs leaking personal data like names and addresses from external APIs.
+Flipkart recent security audit uncovered a key vulnerability: logs leaking personal data like names and addresses from external APIs.
 Fraudsters exploited these leaks to scam customers via OTP scams and unauthorized refunds.

 **Your mission:** Develop a solution that can reliably:
 1. Identify PII (both standalone and combinatorial).